-- (1) Includes occupations for preceding five years unless the director was elected at the previous annual meeting and was shown as a nominee for election as a director in the information circular for that meeting. - (2) The approximate number of Shares of the Company carrying the right to vote in all circumstances beneficially owned, directly or indirectly, or over which control or direction is exercised by each proposed nominee as of October [30], 2019.
+(1) Includes occupations for preceding five years unless the director was elected at the previous annual meeting and was shown as a nominee for election as a director in the information circular for that meeting.

+- (2) The approximate number of Shares of the Company carrying the right to vote in all circumstances beneficially owned, directly or indirectly, or over which control or direction is exercised by each proposed nominee as of September 28, 2020.
 This information is not within the knowledge of the management of the Company and has been furnished by the respective individuals, or has been extracted from the register of shareholdings maintained by the Company's transfer agent or from insider reports filed by the individuals and available through the Internet at www.sedi.ca. - (3) Member of audit committee.
+Darren Blasutti is the Chair of the audit committee. - (4) Member of joint compensation and corporate governance and nominating committee.
+Glenn Kumoi is the Chair of the joint compensation and corporate governance and nominating committee.

 The Company does not have an executive committee.
 Pursuant to the provisions of the Business Corporations Act (British Columbia), the Company is required to have an audit committee whose members are indicated above.
 See also Part 6 "AUDIT COMMITTEE" below.
+The Company also has a joint compensation and corporate governance and nominating committee whose members are indicated above.
+See also Part 4 "EXECUTIVE COMPENSATION" and Part 7 "CORPORATE GOVERNANCE" - Board Committees".